 As a bastard himself, it only felt right to give the Albarea heir a chance.
 And young Craig was a fellow musician who had become something of minor celebrity in Heimdallr.
 He was one of the main instigators of a joint project between the Orchestra Club of Odins Military Academy and the Heimdallr Academy of Music.
-It resulted in a concert played during the Solstice Festival last year in Valflame Palace with Vita Clotilde herself doing the vocals.
+It resulted in a concert played during the Solstice Festival last year at Valflame Palace with Vita Clotilde doing the vocals.
 A performance that even impressed his father.

 Olivert clapped his hands once.
 "Three down, more to go.
 Principal Vandyck, which letter of the alphabet is the next dossier?"

 "The letter G."